gergf/femurSoftwareSegmentation/README.md

 # xRay-Femur Image Segmentation Software

 Software aimed to perform segmentation of xRay femur images.
 It uses a Deep ConvNet as a predictor.
+**Model assumptions**:
+- The input image must be in NifTi format.
+- The input image should be a x-Ray image (TAC images can fail).
+- The femur's head must be looking to the left, and to be in the top part of the image.

 ## Getting Started